gokcehan/lf/doc.md

 ## echo

-Print given arguments to the message line at the bottom.
+Print the given arguments to the message line at the bottom.

 ## echomsg

-Print given arguments to the message line at the bottom and also to the log file.
+Print the given arguments to the message line at the bottom and also to the log file.

 ## echoerr